-CFPB, FDCPA, SCRA, UDAAP, TCPA, FCRA, EFTA … the alphabet soup of compliance can be challenging.
+CFPB, FDCPA, SCRA, UDAAP, TCPA, FCRA, EFTA … the alphabet soup challenge for a compliance management system.
 Even if you think you have solid compliance framework in place, you can still get caught in a violation of one of these laws if you’re not careful.
 But it’s not just the regulators you have to be aware of, it’s also the ever present, ever persistent consumer attorneys, who are constantly finding new ways to twist your words, or bait you into a perceived violation.
 Even if you are on the right side of the law, defending cases is costly and could cause reputational risk.

 However, one thing that can help to make complying with the regulations a little less stressful, and a little more efficient, is to automate your debt collection compliance management.
 In this article, we will discuss:

 - What is a compliance manager or compliance officer?

 While compliance management is required by many companies and many different departments within those companies, we are going to specifically address compliance management for first-party and third-party debt collections here.

 By definition, compliance management is “the process by which companies plan, organize, control and lead activities that ensure compliance with laws and standards” (source).
 As I mentioned above, there are numerous regulations that we have to look out for when engaging in collection activities, but it’s not just the regulations that are directed specifically at collections like the FDCPA, or specific regulators like the CFPB that you need to be aware of, there are credit reporting regulations, phone calling regulations, Servicemember regulations, privacy regulations, and money transfer regulations.
 If you communicate via Email, you can add CAN-SPAM, and potentially E-SIGN.
 And then there are the state and local regulations both for collections and privacy that can impact your collection activities (New York and West Virginia for example).